 The ancient civilization, astonishing artifacts, fascinating ruins, and the self-contained Machu Picchu are four of the many reasons why tourists, explorers, adventurers, and regular people visit Peru.
 Gambling in Peru is just as interesting and intriguing as these reasons.
 Therefore, Peru is one of the most sought-after destinations in South America, along with Chile and Colombia.

 President Alberto Fujimori, the 62nd president of Peru, might not be loved by a lot of people, but gamblers and businessmen in the gambling industry have him to thank for the gambling laws of Peru.
 He, in 1994, updated the gambling laws by passing an act that allows people to gamble on a variety of gaming machines (such as slots).

 However, the act had to fight instability and soon fumbled.
 When he fell in 2000, a new democratic government was elected to govern Peru.
-The government issued a study in 2004, only to find out that there are more than 63,000 slot machines and 900 slot parlours operating in the country at the time.
-Out of these gigantic figures, only 5 percent of the slot machines and 57 of 900 slot parlours were found to be legally registered for carrying out such operations.
+The government issued a study in 2004, only to find out that there are more than 63,000 slot machines and 900 slot parlors operating in the country at the time.
+Out of these gigantic figures, only 5 percent of the slot machines and 57 of 900 slot parlors were found to be legally registered for carrying out such operations.

 The government became insecure regarding the fact that the ongoing unregulated gambling activities would do nothing but spread rapidly.
 President Alejandro Toledo then issued a decree that gave slot parlours a reasonable timeframe to regulate and license their operations.
 Unfortunately, the decree led to no tangible result because slot parlour owners perfectly ignored it.
 The further solution was a series of police raids recommended by the government.
 More than 500 unlicensed slot machines were burnt during the raids, prompting owners to either license or have their machines destroyed.